Title Loan Regulations In Florida

 What happens if I can’t pay a title loan on the due date?

-If a borrower cannot repay his or her loan, a licensed lender can repossess and sell the car to pay off their balance, but they must give the borrower ten days’ notice before the sale.
-This gives the borrower one final opportunity to settle and pay off the total amount due before losing their car for good if the lender permits this, which they will do in most cases.
 Also, the lender can only use the funds retrieved from the sale to pay off what the borrower owes and any associated fees attached to the repossession and sale.
-If there’s a remaining balance, this must go back to the borrower within thirty days of the deal, and if they have to go to court to pick up the balance, the lender must cover those legal fees.
+If there’s a remaining balance, this must go back to the borrower within thirty days of the vehicle’s sale, and if they have to go to court to pick up the balance, the lender must cover those legal fees.

 How Many Title Loans Can I Have At One Time in Florida

 Remember that defaulting on a title loan in Florida leads to increased finance charges and late fees.
 The fallout from default on a car title loan is even worse.
-You will still deal with huge fees and interest rates each month that your loan goes unpaid.
+You will still deal with huge costs and interest rates each month that your loan goes unpaid.
 But most title loan lenders in Florida can repossess your vehicle after a few weeks of default.
 Besides dealing with the stress of repossession, you may also owe money to your lender if the car is sold at auction and it doesn’t cover the total loan costs.
 In this scenario, your debt will be unsecured, but a lender can still come after you in a civil case and threaten to garnish your wages for the unpaid amount.

 Check If Your Title Loan Lender Is Licensed In The State Of Florida